MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 ## Built-in Types.ps1xml Files

-The Types.ps1xml files in the `$pshome` directory are added automatically to every session.
+The Types.ps1xml files in the `$PSHOME` directory are added automatically to every session.

-The Types.ps1xml file in the Windows PowerShell installation directory (`$pshome`) is an XML-based text file that lets you add properties and methods to the objects that are used in Windows PowerShell.
+The Types.ps1xml file in the Windows PowerShell installation directory (`$PSHOME`) is an XML-based text file that lets you add properties and methods to the objects that are used in Windows PowerShell.
 Windows PowerShell has built-in Types.ps1xml files that add several elements to the .NET Framework types, but you can create additional Types.ps1xml